loveencounterflow/glyphshapes-and-typesetting-with-harfbuzz/README.md

-# Glyphshapes and Typesetting with Harbuzz (and NodeJS &c)
+# Glyphshapes and Typesetting with HarfBuzz (and NodeJS &c)

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->